Losing weight can be a struggle for many individuals.

 While this is true (to a certain extent), you’ll greatly accelerate your results (all the while being able to diet on a higher number of calories) if you increase your general level of movement during the day.

-You see, “exercise” as it’s commonly thought of (45-60 minutes in the gym) doesn’t actually burn all that many calories.
+You see, “exercise” as it’s commonly thought of (45-60 minutes in the gym) doesn’t burn that many calories.
 Sure, it burns some calories, but in the grand scheme of how many calories your body actually burns in a day, the amount of calories burned during structured physical activity is but a fraction of your total daily energy expenditure (TDEE).

 Your daily energy expenditure is composed of your: